A Defining Moment

 I was so broken and felt so hopeless.
 While I knew that I wouldn't hurt myself, that suicide wasn't an option, I also knew that I was at the point people get to when they decide to kill themselves.
 I remember standing outside one day in the garden, wrestling with the suffocating pain and the feeling of having no way out and the thought that I can't keep going on like this, that it was breaking me too bad, when a realization hit me ...
 This is the point people get to when they kill themselves.

 I understand now how someone can do that.
 And every time that I hear of someone who committed suicide, my heart tears wide open.
 (I'm still sad over Robin Williams.
 Such a tragedy.)
 I know what that despair, that hopelessness, that loneliness feels like.
 Had I allowed myself to see suicide as a real option, it could have been me.
-(I wouldn't let myself daydream about suicide.
-Instead, I envisioned meteors falling out of the sky and crashing into our house or being on a plane that goes down.
-Maybe jumping off of a skyscraper, closing my eyes, and enjoying every foot of the fall ... up until that last one.
+(While I wouldn't let myself daydream about suicide, I did daydream about meteorites falling out of the sky and crashing into our house or being on a plane that goes down or falling off of a skyscraper, closing my eyes, and enjoying every foot of the fall ... up until that last one.
 And I prayed all the time that Jesus would come back again.
 I still do.
+All the time.
 I want that to be the way I go out!)

 And I remember working in the garden one day, listening to their music on my MP3 player as a gentle breeze rustled the cucumber leaves.
 The song "My Jesus, I Love Thee" was on.